camranhansen/ConferenceManager/phase2/README/readme.txt

 new user this way.
 Simply log in via the premade admin account that innately has access to all methods (username: admin, password: admin), and create a user from there, selecting the permission template desired.
-See Template and Permission in the Users package for more clarification.
+See Template and Permission in the users package for more clarification.

  Through the pre-loaded file
 - Add a new row to user_data.csv in the data package, with the format